BarbaraSalgado/workshop-switch/README.md

 * Install Git;
 * Install Node.js - this project runs using [Node.js](https://nodejs.org/en/).
 Please make sure you're using at least node version 12;
 * We recommend using a node version manager, such as [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md);
-* A terminal and an IDE.
+* A terminal and an IDE;
+* Have Chrome installed with it's latest version (we're using chromedriver for this workshop).